 Together with 20 fellow Canada Research Chairs, Dr. Azad co-authored an article published by The Conversation Canada, calling for scientific experts and political leaders to come together and bridge the gap between scientific research and policy making at the political level.

 Dr. Azad has teamed up with CIFAR to share her expertise in Microbiome research.
-CIFAR is a Canadian-based global charitable organization that convenes extraordinary minds to address the most important questions facing science and humanity.
 The researchers met virtually on March 11, 2020 to discuss laying the foundation for new microbiome curriculum for Public Health.
 The discussion focused on how the human microbiome shapes health and disease across the lifespan, its relevance to issues being taught across public health school programs and why integrating this knowledge into public health curricula is so essential at this time.

 Azad Lab News